Zoe Helene—Photo by Tracey Eller

 “Females have been oppressed by an extreme power imbalance for millennia, and this imbalance has warped and continues to warp the way we are evolving as a species.” – Zoe Helene

-Zoe Helene is an artist, environmentalist, and cultural activist best known for women's empowerment and sacred psychedelic plants and fungi such as cannabis, ayahuasca, peyote, iboga, Wachuma (San Pedro), and psilocybin mushrooms—our co-evolutionary allies—and for Psychedelic Feminism, a concept she originated and popularized in support of women in psychedelics.
+Zoe Helene is an artist, environmentalist, and cultural activist best known for championing women's rights, earth rights, the arts, and sacred psychoactive and psychedelic plants and fungi such as cannabis, ayahuasca, peyote, iboga, Wachuma (San Pedro), and psilocybin mushrooms—our co-evolutionary allies—and for Psychedelic Feminism, a concept she originated and popularized in support of women in psychedelics.

 Zoe's personal work with psychedelic medicines from the earth continues to deepen her determination to help protect Earth's diverse biological abundance.
 She believes that creating a true balance of power across the gender spectrum—globally—is the only way humans (and non-humans) will survive, and that it is our moral responsibility, as Earth’s apex predators, to protect and defend the rights of earth and non-human earthlings.